vectordotdev/vector/docs/specs/target.md

   - Configured Vector sources, including non-default user configured sources, SHOULD be automatically discoverable via target service discovery mechanisms.
-- High Availability
-  - SHOULD deploy across 2 nodes, MUST be overridable by the user.
-  - SHOULD deploy across 2 availability zones, MUST be overridable by the user.
 - Sizing
   - MUST deploy in a way that takes full advantage of all system resources.
-    The Vector service should not be artificially limited with resource limiters such as cgroups.
+  - The Vector service SHOULD NOT be artificially limited with resource limiters such as cgroups.
   - SHOULD request 8 vCPUs, MUST be overridable by the user.
   - SHOULD request 2 GiB of memory per vCPU (16 GiB in this case), MUST be